School Programs and Groups

 Environmental Education Programs

-- Each program includes an outdoor component and an exploration of our newly designed indoor exhibits.
+- Each program includes an outdoor component with an option to explore our indoor exhibit hall.

-- All programs are offered year-round, except when otherwise stated.
+- All programs are offered year-round, unless otherwise stated.

 Field Study Topics